Photos and Compact Guides

 Best value vacation destinations in 2014

-The lowest cost countries in Europe are Portugal, Czech Republic and Spain.
+The cheapest countries in Europe are Portugal, Czech Republic and Spain.

 Also worth a budget visit are Turkey, South Africa, Vietnam and Mexico.